This page will help you find the support you need regarding your Glycogen Storage Disease.

 The specialist centres

-As an ultra rare condition all those affected by GSD need to be medically supported at specialist centres.
+As an ultra rare condition all those affected by GSD need to be medically supported at NHS specialist centres.
 This often means travelling to a regional or national centre.
 We hold details of all such centres in the country.

 Support with education and employment issues